elyhahami18/CS50FinalProj/README.md

 - Other dependencies listed in `requirements.txt`

 ## Installation
-To get <Your App Name> up and running on your local machine, follow these steps:
+To get <The Linear Algebra Web App> up and running on your local machine, follow these steps using VSCODE IDE:

 1. Clone the repository: git clone <https://github.com/elyhahami18/CS50FinalProj.git>